 Comprehensive loss is defined as the change in equity of a business enterprise during a period from transactions, and other events and circumstances from non-owner sources.
 Changes in unrealized gains and losses on marketable securities represents the only difference between the Company's net loss and comprehensive loss.

-In the three months and six months ended June 30, 2010 and 2009, net loss and comprehensive loss were the same.
+For the three months and nine months ended September 30, 2010 and 2009, comprehensive loss was as follows: